Is there lead in Ottawa's drinking water supply?

 How do I know if I have a lead water service pipe?

-For older homes, the best way to determine if a water service pipe is lead or copper is to examine the pipe as it enters your home.
-The visible portion of the water service pipe is approximately 50 cm in length and located between your basement’s concrete floor and your water meter.
-Lead pipes are dull grey and easily scratched by a hard object, as lead is a relatively soft metal.
+The best way to determine if your water service pipe is lead or copper is to scratch the service pipe with sandpaper to expose bare metal.
+The only visible portion of the water service pipe is located between your basement’s concrete floor and the water meter.
+Lead pipes are dull grey in colour and are easily scratched by a hard object.
 Copper pipes are red-brown and corroded portions may show a green deposit.

 What is the current limit for lead in drinking water?